Best Next.js Website Examples (2026): Real Brands & What They Do Well

 In short:

-Best Next.js website examples include Nike, OpenAI, Claude, NerdWallet, Netflix Jobs, Sonos, and Stripe’s Black Friday microsite, which show how the framework handles real scale and demanding performance requirements.
+Best Next.js website examples include Nike, NerdWallet, Netflix Jobs, Sonos, and Stripe’s Black Friday microsite, which show how the framework handles real scale and demanding performance requirements.

-These brands use features such as App Router, ISR, Draft Mode, and edge rendering to deliver fast pages, strong SEO performance, and efficient content workflows.
+These teams use capabilities such as the App Router, Draft Mode previews, on-demand revalidation, and edge rendering to deliver fast pages, strong SEO foundations, and efficient content workflows.

-The article explains how these patterns work and gives you a practical checklist you can use to apply them in your own project.
+The article explains how these patterns work in practice and provides a practical checklist you can apply to your own Next.js project.

 Next.js Websites - What’s New in 2026

-Next.js continues to evolve at a fast pace.
-With the release of Next 15, the framework is doubling down on performance, hybrid rendering, and simpler collaboration between developers and content teams.
+Next.js continues to evolve quickly, with recent releases reinforcing its focus on performance, hybrid rendering, and closer collaboration between development and content teams.

-Here are the key 2026 updates shaping how modern websites are built:
+Here are the key trends shaping how modern Next.js websites are built in 2026:

 Draft Mode now integrates more easily with headless CMS platforms such as Sanity, Contentful, Payload, or Strapi, so content teams can preview unpublished changes in real time.